-Where there is a difference of less than 30 points between the total scores awarded by the two experts, one expert will be asked to prepare a consolidated assessment, bringing together scores and comments from the two individual assessments in consultation with the other expert.
-Exceptionally, where the two experts are unable to agree on a consolidated score and set of comments, the NA will decide whether or not a third expert (third assessment) is needed.
+Where there is a difference of less than 30 points between the total scores awarded by the two experts, one expert will be asked to prepare a consolidated assessment, bringing together scores and comments from the two individual assessments in agreement with the other expert.
+Exceptionally, where the two experts are unable to agree on a consolidated score and set of comments, the NA will decide whether or not a third expert/assessment is needed.

-Where there is a difference of 30 points or more between the total scores awarded by the two experts, the NA will ask an additional expert to undertake an assessment (third assessment).
+Where there is a difference of 30 points or more between the total scores awarded by the two experts, the NA will ask an additional expert to undertake an assessment (third expert/assessment).
 An exception exists where the two original experts have both scored the application below the threshold in one or more criteria.
-In cases where a third assessment is undertaken, consolidated scores and comments should be produced by taking into account only the two assessments that are closest in terms of overall score, with the comments and scores of the remaining expert not considered.
+In cases where a third assessment is undertaken, consolidated scores and comments should be produced by taking into account only the two assessments that are closest in terms of overall score, with the comments and scores of the remaining expert not required to be considered.
 The consolidation process then follows the same rules as outlined (above) for assessments involving just two experts.

-Consolidated assessment scores and comments should reflect the results of a discussion among involved experts providing complimentary and harmonious comments - with no elements of contradiction - and scores which are consistent with these consolidated comments rather than being simply the mathematical average of the two individual assessments.
-Consolidated assessment should take into account both individual assessments but the final version may differ in terms of numerical score and comments.
-Experts should not use half-points or decimals during the consolidation phase.
+Consolidated assessment scores and comments should represent an agreement among the involved experts, resulting in a single set of complimentary and harmonious comments - with no elements of contradiction - and scores that are consistent with these consolidated comments, rather than being simply the mathematical average of the two individual assessments.
+Consolidated assessment should take into account the content of individual assessments, but final comments and scores might differ as a result of the consolidation process.
+Experts should not use half-points or decimals in the consolidation phase.